 Sibling

-The closing date for applications will be 15 January 2022.
+The closing date for applications will be 15th January 2024.
 Any applications received after the closing date will be processed as late applications.
 This means an offer of a place will be made after all on time applicants have been processed.
 Late applications may result in parents/carers not being offered a place.

 The LA will only process applications received after the deadline date as on time applications if there is a good reason for late submission.
 Such applications are valid late applications.
 A valid late application will include situations where children move into Manchester after the closing date.
-Late applications with reasons for late submission will only be considered up to the 31 January 2020.
+Late applications with reasons for late submission will only be considered up to the 31 January 2024.
 This is the date when application information is exchanged with other LA’s.

-Where possible late applicants will be sent an offer letter on 16 April 2020.
+Where possible late applicants will be sent an offer letter on 17 April 2024.

 In Year applications will be made directly to the school.
 All children whose Education, Health and Care plan names the school must be admitted.